 The infrastructure of NASA is shown in Fig. 2.
 Essentially, six main modules can be distinguished in the framework: the Search module, Feasibility Checker, Architectural Platform Generator, Translator, Simulator and Evaluator.
-Subsequently, the different interfaces used by NASA as well as the functionality and implementation of each of these modules are discussed.
+Subsequently, the different interfaces used by NASA as well as the functionality of each module are discussed, emphasizing on the implementation details of the two most important modules: Search module and Architectural Platform Generator.